bbeek/refactorlegacy/Labs/Day1/Readme.md

             foreach (var perf in invoice.Performances)
 ```

-We repeat the same process for the `Performances` property.
+We repeat the same process for the `Performances` property. <br/>
-Because we want to be sure that this list does not change while we query it, we are going to make the new property of type `ImmutableList`.
+Since we want to be sure that this list does not change while we query it, we are going to make the new property of type `ImmutableList`.
+> `ReadOnlyList` still allows for changes on the underlying collection to be reflected and is thus still mutable.<br/>
-Like so: `public ImmutableList<Performance> Performances { get; init;}`.
+`public ImmutableList<Performance> Performances { get; init; }`.
 Ensure that the updated constructor is called with the correct parameters within `Statement` and that the foreach loop in `RenderPlainText` now uses `data.Performances`.
 Compile-test-commit.